FolkComputer/folk/live-build/README.md

   NUC, UTM)
 - ~~Make fstab automount the writable partition (how do we know it's /dev/sdb2?)~~
-- Put Wi-Fi config on writable partition
+- ~~Put Wi-Fi config on writable partition~~
+- Allow setting display and webcam from setup.folk
 - Figure out disk installation process